Updated: 1 day ago

 What about using bones?

-If you ever find deer antlers or bones in the woods (or in a cemetery like I did), feel free to take them home & clean them up for use as long as you haven't found them in a National Park or protected area.
+If you ever find deer antlers or bones in the woods, feel free to take them home & clean them up for use as long as you haven't found them in a National Park or protected area.
 Certain species of animals are protected under the Endangered Species Act of 1973 and others require a permit to possess, so make sure to check your state & local laws to be very clear about what is and isn't allowed.

 It is currently allowed in 49 out of 50 states to legally obtain human remains, though at varying degrees.
 While Louisiana is the only state which has prohibited the owning and selling of human remains completely, certain states such as Georgia, New York, & Tennessee only allow internal buying, selling, and trading.
 You also cannot legally obtain your human remains by grave digging or keeping murder/war trophies (sorry guys, I know, huge bummer).